 Although these scholars considered their conclusion obvious, there was one small problem with it: A lack of any other documents of this sort, from the earliest centuries of Christianity.
-These scholars had proposed a genre of Christian text that had no real precedent.
+These scholars effectively posited a genre of Christian text that had no real precedent and had previously been unknown.

-But, that early Christians had collected Jesus’ sayings in this manner was confirmed, with the discovery — at Nag Hammadi, Egypt — of a cache of 4th-century Gnostic documents.
+That early Christians had collected Jesus’ sayings in this manner was confirmed, with the discovery — at Nag Hammadi, Egypt — of a cache of 4th-century Gnostic documents.
 One of them, called the Gospel of Thomas, was a later Gnostic modification or elaboration of something very similar to what Q must have been like.
-To be sure, the Thomas gospel is not Q. Much of its content is unique to it, with only half of it (or so) overlapping with Q. But, the discovery of Thomas finally provided a precedent for such a thing, and showed that at least some Christians of the era did traffic in documents in the style of Q.
+To be sure, the Thomas gospel is not Q. Much of its content is unique to it, with only half of it (or so) overlapping with what must have been included in Q. But, the discovery of Thomas finally provided a precedent for this genre of Christian document, and showed that at least some Christians of the era did traffic in writings in the style of Q.

-Q is an interesting document.
+Q is an interesting document in its own right.
 It contains no significant biographical information about Jesus, and very little narrative of any kind.
-It is, rather, a collection of the sayings of a teacher named Jesus, and since it mentions places in Galilee, he must have preached there.
-Those sayings — some of which have survived into Christianity and are well-known, such as “turn the other cheek” — have been identified, by some scholars, as being classical Cynical in origin.
-Classical Cynics were itinerant philosophers of a Socratic school; the most famous Cynic of ancient times was Diogenes of Sinope.
-It so happens that there were Cynical schools, just across the Jordan from Galilee, in the mainly-Greek province of Decapolis.
+It is, rather, a collection of the sayings of a teacher named Jesus, and since it mentions places in Galilee, he either preached there, or the people who wrote the document lived there (or both!).
+Those sayings — some of which have survived into Christianity and are well-known, such as “turn the other cheek” and “render to Caesar what is Caesar’s” — have been identified, by some scholars, as reflecting classical Cynicism.
+Classical Cynics were philosophers of a Socratic school; the most famous Cynic of ancient times was Diogenes of Sinope.
+It so happens that there were Cynical acadmies, just across the Jordan from Galilee, in the mainly-Greek province of Decapolis.

-This hypothesis is still controversial.
+The idea that Q was influenced by classical Cynicism is still controversial.
 It's possible to overstate the supposedly Cynical nature of Jesus' teachings as found in Q. There’s also some debate over how extensively Galilee had been Hellenized at this time.
-Still, Q almost certainly had have been written in Greek (mainly because the documents which it became sources for were in Greek).
-Even for Jews in Galilee, the chief language for many was Greek, not Aramaic, so that Greek culture had become a part of life in Galilee.
-It's plausible for a wandering ethnically-Jewish Cynical sage to have become popular enough that someone recorded some of his sayings.
-It's also plausible that people living there may simply have collected some Cynical sayings, and attributed them to an indefinite person named “Jesus.”
+Still, Q almost certainly had to have been written in Greek, mainly because the documents which it became sources for (two that we know of) were in Greek.
+Even for many Jews in Galilee, the prevailing language for many was Greek, not Aramaic, so Greek culture may well have been a part of life in Galilee.
+It's plausible for a wandering ethnically-Jewish preacher to have included some Cynical notions in his teachings, and to have been popular enough that someone recorded some of his sayings.
+It's also plausible that people living there may simply have collected some sayings, which included Cynical content, and attributed them to an indefinite person named “Jesus.”

 Still, it also happens to be plausible that the teachings found in Q hadn't been intended to be specifically Cynical.
 They may merely have been Cynical-influenced.
 Today, there isn’t a whole lot about later Christianity which is Cynical.
-Classical Cynics disdained most social conventions; they disliked authority figures (a story was told that Alexander the Great came to call upon Diogenes, happening to arrive when he was bathing, and Diogenes put the conqueror to work as a towel-boy!); they distrusted tradition; they questioned everything; and overall, sought to overturn societal expectations.
-This is not Christianity!
+Classical Cynics disdained most social conventions; they disliked authority figures (a story was told that Alexander the Great came to call upon Diogenes of Sinope, happening to arrive when he was bathing, and Diogenes put the conqueror to work as a towel-boy!).
+Cynics distrusted tradition; they questioned everything; and overall, sought to overturn societal expectations.
+Nothing about this is Christianity, as we might recognize!

 It’s important to remember, though, that many of ancient collegia were not religious in origin, and never became religious.
-What makes Paul’s movement unique, unlike most other collegia, is that it appears to have had a good number of Jews as well as gentiles.
-Most cities in the eastern Mediterranean had enclaves of Jews, who usually kept to themselves.
-Many gentiles, however, mostly schooled in the Hellenic style, became interested in Jews’ “philosophy” (thinking that the synagogues in which the Jews congregated, were philosophical schools of a Hellenic style).
-In places they were allowed in to listen to the rabbis teach; these folks become known among Jews as “Godfearers.”
-It appears that the movement to which Paul belonged, was trying to reconcile Greek philosophy and mysticism, with Judaism, so that a new “community” could be forged in which the Godfearers could become an integral part, rather than just remaining on its fringe.
+What makes Paul’s movement unique, unlike most other collegia, is that it appears to have had a good number of Jews as well as Gentiles.
+Most cities in the eastern Mediterranean had enclaves of Jews who typically kept to themselves.
+Many Gentiles, however, mostly schooled in the Hellenic style, became interested in Jews’ “philosophy” (thinking that the synagogues in which the Jews congregated, were philosophical schools of a Hellenic style).
+In places they were allowed in to listen to the rabbis teach; these folks became known among Jews as “Godfearers.”
+It appears the movement to which Paul belonged, was trying to reconcile Greek philosophy and mysticism, with Judaism, so that a new “community” could be forged in which the Godfearers could constitute an integral part, rather than just remaining on its fringe.

 Paul’s letters, therefore, speak of a “Christ” who is mainly an emanated spiritual being, residing in some remote spiritual plane, possibly along the lines of Neo-Platonic thought.
 He offers almost nothing in the way of biographical information about his savior figure, and works hard to get Jewish scripture to mesh with Greek mysticism.
 He develops a notion of “sin” based on what was common among Anatolian religions of the time, and claims that Christ delivers the believer from it.

-Paul mainly was concerned about gentiles within his movement, mainly with integrating them into it.
-This suggests that it been a primarily-Jewish movement, perhaps having started solely among Jews as a way to integrate Greek mysticism into their own religion.
-Only later, prior to Paul’s time, did it “break” distinctively from Judaism at large, bringing in the Godfearers.
+Paul mainly was concerned about Gentiles within his movement, mainly with integrating them into it.
+This suggests that it been a primarily Jewish movement, perhaps having started solely among Jews as a way to integrate Greek mysticism into their own religion.
+Only later, prior to Paul’s time, did it “break” distinctively from Judaism at large, bringing in the Godfearers as full members.
 Note that Jews in his movement were, apparently, still required to abide by the Mosaic Law — which also contravenes later Christianity.
-However, by Paul’s decree, gentiles did not have that mandate.
+However, by Paul’s decree, Gentiles did not have that mandate.

 The next Christian document that we know of, is the gospel of Mark.
 Its author may or may not have known about Q. This gospel drew on a distinctly Hellenic tradition, that of the martyr.
 It was related to the trope of the “suffering hero,” driven by a cause or by a special nature, who transcends normal human experience and/or ability.
 A primeval example was the myth of Orpheus, the great musician, whose wife died while he was on Jason’s quest for the Golden Fleece.
 He mourns her, singing dirges, eventually heading toward and then into the underworld (in the process, metaphorically dying), where his song is so sad and compelling, that Hades himself relents and allows her to return with him to the realm of the living.
 The Pythagorean movement is thought to have been based on Orpean mysticism.

-In the case of the gospel of Mark, Jesus dies not for a cause which is at close at hand, such as retrieving his deceased wife, but for something else — soteriology, or improving the human condition.
+In the case of the gospel of Mark, Jesus dies not for a cause which is at close at hand, such as retrieving his deceased wife along the lines of Orpheus … but for something else — soteriology, or improving the human condition.
 In that regard, the author of Mark departed from the usual Hellenic pattern.
-Instead he added in the notion of world-transforming savior, akin to the Jewish concept of the Messiah, who would come, re-establish the kingdom of Israel, and bring peace to the earth.
+Instead he added in the notion of a world-transforming savior, akin to the Jewish concept of the Messiah, who would come, re-establish the kingdom of Israel, and bring peace to the earth.
 Still, the author of Mark departed from even this idea, as Judaism at the time did not consider that the Messiah would have to be a martyr.

 The author of Mark, while he uses Jews as figures in his story and discusses topics of interest to Jews of the time, disparages Judaism in general.
 According to him, Jesus comes down hard on the Pharisees and the Temple establishment.
 But oddly, he includes a passage wherein Jesus decries the destruction of the Temple, which took place in 70 CE.
 For this reason, his gospel is almost universally dated by scholars to no earlier than that year (and it may have been composed a few years after that, even).
 The Christianity of the gospel of Mark is a rather indefinite hodgepodge of Jewish and Hellenic soteriology and some mysticism, which also condemns a good deal of Judaic thought.
 It includes a great deal of disparagement of the Temple priesthood and prevailing Judaism of the time.